Blog | Personal Finance

 Pay less in taxes #5: hire a tax advisor and an attorney

-Finally, as my rich dad always said, investing and business are team sports.
+Finally, as rich dad always said, investing and business are team sports.
 The more sophisticated you get in reducing your tax burden, the more help you’ll need from experts.
-I personally have a tax advisor and an attorney that I consult regularly to make sure that I’m positioning myself correctly and taking full advantage of the tax code (while not breaking any rules).
+Have a tax advisor and an attorney that you can consult with regularly to make sure that you're positioning yourself correctly and taking full advantage of the tax code (while not breaking any rules).

 The poor say that hiring advisors is too expensive.
 The rich know that not hiring advisors is what makes you poor.
 Do yourself a favor, and before you do any of the above, find the right advisors.